calebmpeterson/META-x-legacy/README.md

 ## Overview

-META-xel takes the idea of M-x from `emacs` and moves it into a OS-wide tool for Windows&trade;.
+META-xel takes the basic idea of M-x from `emacs` and moves it into a OS-wide tool for Windows&trade;.
 The UI is implemented in C# and Windows Forms.
 All commands are implemented in Clojure CLR.

 ## Usage